Davegdd/kNowLexP/README.md

  (working on making it more accurate). `relations()` will return the triplets as a list of tuples as well as a list of dictionaries that contains the full details
  (triplet, original sentence the triplet was extracted from and document name).

- **Example: extracting references to 'infrared' (case insensitive) and its relations from a 67 pages report of a NASA workshop on the search from technological signals from outer space.
+ **Example: extracting references to 'infrared' (case insensitive) and its relations from a 67 pages report of a NASA workshop on the search of technological signals from outer space.
  In the results we can see interesting references to waste heat, M-dwarf stars, dust, infrared excesses, etc**.

 https://user-images.githubusercontent.com/108660081/200918907-56e15096-61b8-41e1-ac9e-4460272fd123.mp4